huy-dataguy/AI-Final-Project/README.md

 Exploration and Exploitation: Q-Learning balances exploration (trying new actions) and exploitation (using known actions) to learn optimal strategies.
 Experience Replay: Q-Learning with Experience Replay improves stability and performance by storing and randomly sampling experiences from a replay memory during the Q-Value update process.

-The formula for updating the Q-value
+The formula for updating the Q-value:
 Q(s, a) = Q(s, a) + α * [r + γ * max(Q(s', a')) - Q(s, a)]

 Advantages: